-The VGA LCD display, located on front of the cabinet controller, provides, through a lighted display, visual indication of pneumatic valve positions.
-Open valves are shown in red and closed valves are shown in green.
-The valve condition colors conform to ISA standards.
+The VGA LCD display, located on front of the controller, provides, through a lighted display, visual indication of pneumatic valve positions.
+The color scheme for open and closed valves can be found on the legend of the controller face.

 Controller LEDs